New World Resources: Operations

 The company's main operations comprised OKD (a coal mining business) and NWR KARBONIA (a Polish coal and coke business).
-It mined in the Silesian part of the Czech Republic in Karviná basin and has two development projects in Poland.
+It mined in the Moravian-Silesian Region of the Czech Republic in the Ostrava Basin and has two development projects in Poland.

 According to its website, NWR had 58 million tonnes and 186 million tonnes of Joint Ore Reserves Committee reserves in the Czech Republic and Poland, respectively, and, headquartered in the Netherlands, it employed 14,000 people (incl. contractors).

-According to its website, NWR supplied to a blue chip customer base in the region, major customers include ArcelorMittal, ČEZ, Veolia Energie, Moravia Steel, U. S. Steel Košice, s.r.o., Verbund, voestalpine and ThyssenKrupp.
+According to its website, NWR supplied to a blue chip customer base in the region, major customers include ArcelorMittal, ČEZ, Veolia Energie, Moravia Steel, U. S. Steel Košice, Verbund, voestalpine and ThyssenKrupp.